-The UN-brokered deal had opened a safer path for grain shipments from major exporter Ukraine.
-Exports had been blocked following Russian President Vladimir Putin's order to invade its neighbour in late February.
+The UN-brokered deal had opened a safer path for grain shipments from major exporter Ukraine following Russia's invasion of its neighbour.

 "This is the Putin effect.
 It looks like it's not going to be so easy to keep that export corridor open," said Don Roose, president of U.S. Commodities.

 Chicago Board of Trade December wheat futures were up 16-1/4 cents at $8.98-1/2 a bushel at 11:48 a.m.
 CDT (1648 GMT) after hitting a two-week low earlier in the session.